oVirt/ovirt-node-ng/docs/book/build.md

 want to include support for configurations which differ from the install environment, which, as noted above, only has one partition, and livemedia-creator does not install in EFI mode.

-**FIXME** The package requirements should go to some package dependencies, i.e. `ovirt-release-node-host`, see [this bug](https://bugzilla.redhat.com/show_bug.cgi?id=1285024).

-### `%post` scriptlets for additional software

-You might have noticed that `vdsm` is missing in the package list above.

-`vdsm` can not be installed directly, because it needs the `ovirt-release` package to be installed to add to the necessary repositories.

-That is why `vdsm` is getting installed in a `%post` scriptlet.

 ## Installation